filipesilva/fdb/README.md

 It will watch folders under the `:mount` key in `fdbconfig.edn`.
 Modified date, parent, and path for each file on mounts will be added to the db.
+If there's a reader for that file type, the extracted data will be added.
 If you have `doc.md`, and add a `doc.md.meta.edn` next to it, that edn data will be added to the db's `doc.md` id.
 You can put triggers and whatever else you want in this edn file.

+Deleted files are removed from the database.
+But since XTDB is a [bitemporal](https://v1-docs.xtdb.com/concepts/bitemporality/) database, you can still query for past versions of the database.
+`fdb watch` will also pick up files that changed since it was last running.

 `~/fdb/user/` has a [repl and query file](repl-and-query-files) to play with.
 The [Reference](#reference) is in `~/fdb/demos/reference` and contains examples of how things work.